 The tank is definitely suitable for rainwater harvesting, as long as you order a water tank and not a chemical tank.
 Note: No tank may be placed on bare ground, since it is not stable and the tank will be damaged by the uneven surface.
 All tanks must be placed on a solid foundation (a smooth and level concrete slab is ideal) of no less than 85mm thick.
 It is very important that the surface is level and smooth to ensure a robust base for the tank.

 The 6000L underground tank has many uses: it can be used to store greywater and rainwater, it can also be used as a conservancy tank that can be pumped out and/or septic tank.
 It is the answer when space and accessibility are an issue – especially in an urban environment.

 Yes – As long as it is a water tank.
 When ordering an underground tank for water storage purposes, it is important to specify this to ensure the black inner-lining is added as part of the manufacturing process.
-Our range of tanks that is suited for underground installation, is normally used for sanitation purposes and as a result is made from recycled plastic instead of food-grade plastic.
+Our range of tanks that are suited for underground installation, are normally used for sanitation purposes and as a result are made from recycled plastic instead of food-grade plastic.
 See installation instructions for an underground tank here.
 Please also see installation instructions for rainwater harvesting here.

-It is possible to clean an underground tank, by literally climbing into it and scrubbing with a brush and any liquid dishwashing soap, etc. The opening of the tank at the top is 410mm, which is wide enough for a person with a slight build to climb through.
+It is possible to clean an underground tank, by literally climbing into it and scrubbing with a brush and any liquid dishwashing soap.
+The opening of the tank at the top is 410mm, which is wide enough for a person with a slight build to climb through.